suleymanyaman/SeeWord-/README.md

 # SeeWord-
-A desktop application to make the acquisition of vocabulary in language learning easier that works as a reminder.
+A desktop application, working as a reminder, to make the acquisition of vocabulary in language learning easier.

 The program works via a MySQL database.
 As a user, you add the target language words you encounter in different sources to the the database